MICAH's Precinct Caucus Resolutions

 Title: Housing Equity

-People in the state live in both homes and apartments.
+Rationale: People in the state live in both homes and apartments.
 Our largest housing programs are first time home buyer credits and mortgage deductions.

 Resolved: We need to have equity in the public investments for rental housing and ownership housing.